Perspective | Experts are worried about covid-19′s effect on childhood obesity. Here’s what we can do.

 “It’s unprecedented that we’re inside, we’re out of normal routines.
 So it stands to reason that levels of inactivity are only going to worsen,” Bryant said.
 “And obesity makes it harder to deal with covid.”

-Ilan Shapiro is the medical director for health education and wellness for AltaMed Health Services, a Southern California community health network, and he oversees its Stomp program (Solutions and Treatment in Obesity Management Prevention).
+Ilan Shapiro is the medical director of health education and wellness for AltaMed Health Services, a Southern California community health network, and he oversees its Stomp program (Solutions and Treatment to Obesity Management and Prevention).

 He said he is seeing an uptick in young obese patients who have gained weight during the pandemic.
 And the advice he offers parents is simple: Stop focusing on your children, and start focusing on yourself.